byjean/blog/_posts/2015-07-10-painless-release-with-sbt.md

     └── resources
 ```

-Now the plugin is present lets configure it so it plays nice with our versioning scheme.
+Now the plugin is present, lets configure it so it plays nice with our versioning scheme.
 By default the sbt-release plugin behaves kind of like the maven release plugin.
 It will :

 * Check for SNAPSHOT dependencies and prevent the release if any are present.
 * Ask for the release version and next development version (or use defaults if the `with-defaults` argument is used).